 Historically, Kezar Lake has experienced some DO depletion in the upper and middle basins in summer.
-In 2022, DO depletion (<5 ppm) at lake bottom was not evident at the upper and middle basins.
-In April and November following turnover events (not shown), the upper basin experienced relatively uniform temperature from the surface to the lake bottom.
-Following spring turnover, the water column in the upper 14 meters began to stratify with warm surface waters reaching a maximum of 28.3°C at 2 meters depth on 8/8/22.
-In June-August, a metalimnetic maximum (a 'bump' in oxygen) occurred at the thermocline (~8-12 meters) where non-motile, buoyant algae settled and were producing oxygen through photosynthesis.
-The pattern reversed in September with an oxygen depression at the thermocline, likely as a result of decomposition of dead algae.
-The upper basin had not yet experienced complete fall turnover when the loggers were removed on 11/1/22, as only the upper 8 meters had been mixed at that point.
-Year-round temperature data at the upper basin showed that fall turnover occurred on 11/30/21 and spring turnover occurred on 3/22/22 (data not shown).
+In 2023, DO depletion (<5 ppm) at lake bottom was not evident at the upper and middle basins.
+In April and December following turnover events (not shown), the upper basin experienced relatively uniform temperature from the surface to the lake bottom.
+Following spring turnover, the water column began to stratify with warm surface waters reaching a maximum of 27.5°C at 2 meters depth on 7/7/23.
+Overall, water temperature was cooler and dissolved oxygen was lower in the upper portion of the water column in 2023 compared to previous years, likely due to the wetter season creating highly turbid water that inhibited growth.
+The upper basin had not yet experienced complete fall turnover when the loggers were removed on 11/2/23, as only the upper 12 meters had been mixed at that point.
+Year-round temperature data at the upper basin showed that fall turnover occurred on 12/1/22 and spring turnover occurred on 4/13/23 following ice-out (data not shown).
 Formation of the metalimnion (thermocline) began between 6 and 12 meters below the surface at the upper and middle basins.

-Daily maximum wind gust (top) and sub-hourly dissolved oxygen (middle) and temperature (bottom) readings taken every 30 minutes during the summer at various depths at the deep spot of Kezar Lake's upper basin (Note: 4 meter temperature data not shown due to pendant malfunction).
+Daily maximum wind gust (top) and sub-hourly dissolved oxygen (middle) and water temperature (bottom) readings taken every 30 minutes during the summer at various depths at the deep spot of Kezar Lake's upper basin.
+Logger malfunction so no data at 2 meters after 9/20/23.
 Precipitation, air temperature, and wind gust data were obtained from NOAA NCEI QCLCD Fryeburg Eastern Slopes Regional Airport (54772/IZG).